 Maintaining visibility at road and pedestrian crossings is necessary to reduce the potential for accidents with vehicles and pedestrians.
 Under the Federal Railway Safety Act (Transport Canada), there are mandatory sight line regulatory requirements for road and pedestrian crossings.
 One requirement under this act is the degree of visibility for both vehicles crossing the tracks and for rail-based vehicles.
 The greater the posted road speed limit and the greater the train speed at these crossings, the greater will be the sight line requirements.
 The sight line distance is to allow both vehicles (road and rail) sufficient time to see and to stop for the approaching vehicle.
-Southern Railway is committed to maintaining these sight line requirements are illustrated in Table 1:
+Southern Railway is committed to maintaining these sight line requirements through its vegetation management program.
+These requirements are illustrated in Table 1:

-Maximum Road Speed Distance Maximum Train Speed Distance
+Maximum Road Speed (km/hour) Distance (meters) Maximum Train Speed (km/hour) Distance (meters)

-(km/hour) (meters) (km/hour) (meters)

 Stopped - Stopped 30

 20 15 20 91

 30 20 30 136

 40 35 40 182

 50 50 50 227

 60 70 60 273

 70 90 70 318

 80 120 80 364

 90 145 90 409

 100 175 100 455

-Table 1: Minimum Distances Required for Sight Lines to Crossings\
+Table 1: Minimum Distances Required for Sight Lines to Crossings

-\ Information obtained from Part 3 of the Railway Safety Act, and are in accordance with Division 5, Sections 3.5.1 and 3.5.2 of the Railway Safety Code
+Information obtained from Part 3 of the Railway Safety Act, and are in accordance with Division 5, Sections 3.5.1 and 3.5.2 of the Railway Safety Code